H-E-L-P/dmu_products/dmu25/readme.md

 XID+ has been developed such that additional model complexity can be added.

 XID+SED is an extension that uses SED templates and photometric redshift priors to fit the MIPS and SPIRE maps.
-This available as part of the [XID+ software](www.herschel.sussex.ac.uk) and demonstrated in the paper Hurley et al. 2018.
+This available as part of the [XID+ software](www.herschel.sussex.ac.uk) and demonstrated in the paper Hurley et al in prep.